-4. Plug it in.
-Connect the pump to an electrical source, adjusting the water flow as desired.
-Use a flow restricter if needed.
+Position the grindstones over the board, making sure their holes match up with the hole in the board and with the water wheel pump.
+Fill the liner with water.
+After, connect the water wheel pump to an electrical source, adjusting the water flow as desired.
+Use a flow restrictor if needed.
 Conceal the ends of the board with mulch, rock, or spreading plants, making sure soil doesn't get inside the liner and muddy the water.

 Editor's tip: Add water to the liner as needed.
 The water wheel pump will recirculate the water, but if water evaporates or runs off, it can burn out the pump.
 Remove the pump before the first freeze in the fall, then set it back in place each spring.